 The 'Palladian way' fundraising walk

-To help raise funds for the upcoming restoration of Prior Park Landscape Garden's 18th-century dams, we're undertaking an 123-mile sponsored 'Palladian way' walk.
+To help raise funds for the upcoming restoration of Prior Park Landscape Garden's 18th-century dams, we walked 123 miles in a sponsored 'Palladian way' walk.

-Earlier on this year, we announced that Prior Park would undergo a crucial and extensive £2.2million restoration project on its 18th-century dams; the next step in our ongoing restoration work.
+Last year, we announced that Prior Park would undergo a crucial and extensive £2.2million restoration project on its eighteenth-century dams; the next step in our ongoing restoration work.
 Time and damage caused by the invasive American signal crayfish has taken its toll on these mid-1700s structures and the dams are in need of major and expert attention.

 As General Manager and Head Gardener of Prior Park, we both feel tremendously passionate about doing ‘our bit’ to support the garden’s ongoing restoration.
 We’re both fortunate enough to spend a lot of time in the garden and on a daily basis, we see what an important place Prior Park is for so many different people.